How To Visit The Cu Chi Tunnels On Your Own

 ***Tolls INCLUDED in the price***

-As you can see above, the price is comparable to renting a taxi.
-I think personally, I would go for renting the car as I would be able to set up communication and confirmation ahead of time via email.
+The price is comparable to renting a taxi.
+I would go for renting the car as I would be able to set up communication and confirmation ahead of time via email.
 I also like being able to call Mr Phung on the phone during the trip if I needed to.

 # 13 Public Bus to Cu Chi Tunnels